locoframework/loco-js/README.md

   locale: "en",                          // (optional) "en" by default

-  // (optional) assign a custom class to this property that is going to receive
+  // (optional) assign a custom function to this property that will receive
   // notifications sent from the server
   notificationCenter: NotificationCenter,